Understanding Data Formats in API Communication

 - Sensor readings: temperature, pressure, humidity

-Common structured data formats include:
+Common structured data formats in API communication include:

-- JSON: A popular format using key-value pairs to represent data, like “name”: “John Doe”
+- JSON (JavaScript Object Notation): A lightweight, popular format using key-value pairs to represent data, like

 <name>John Doe</name>

-Unstructured Data: The Wild West
+Unstructured Data: The Wild West of Information

 Unstructured data, on the other hand, is like a treasure chest overflowing with goodies – text documents, images, videos, audio recordings.
 It’s valuable, but requires some digging to unlock its insights.
 Unlike structured data, it doesn’t have a predefined format, making it more challenging to search and analyze.